This manual is for Emacs Muse version 3.12.

 The date directive is not used directly by pyblosxom.cgi or this program.
 You need to have the two additional items from the former section to make use of this feature.

-There is a function called muse-blosxom-new-entry that will
+There is a function called muse-blosxom-new-entry

 automate the process of making a new blog entry.
 To make use of it, do